rjohnsen/threathunting-book/content/about/faq.md

 You may not package, resell, modify, or redistribute the content as training material without prior written consent.

-### Will there be a dark mode theme?

-Probably not.

-The current theme is designed primarily for readability, consistency, and maintainability.

 ### Do you offer classes, courses, talks, or interviews?

 Yes, depending on topic, timing, and availability.